Where EU laws and policies come from

 The Commission proposes laws and policies on its own initiative.
 It can also respond to invitations to do so from:

-- European Council (heads of state or government of each EU country)
+- the European Council (heads of state or government of each EU country)

-- Council of the European Union (government ministers from each EU country)
+- the Council of the European Union (government ministers from each EU country)

-- European Parliament (directly elected by EU citizens)
+- the European Parliament (directly elected by EU citizens)

 - Citizens themselves, following a successful European Citizens’ Initiative